J08nY/pyecsca-tutorial-croatia2024/installation.md

 ## Installing everything yourself

-You will need some ARM cross-compilation packages as well as a Python environment to run the code during the tutorial.
+You will need a Python environment to run the code during the tutorial.

-### Build stuff

-`arm-none-eabi` toolchain with the [newlib](https://sourceware.org/newlib/) (also with the nano variant).

-On Debian-like systems you should be OK with the following packages:

-    binutils-arm-none-eabi
-    gcc-arm-none-eabi
-    libnewlib-arm-none-eabi
-    make

-Optionally, having `gcc` or some other compiler for your host architecture enables you to compile the target code to your host and run it there.

 ### Python stuff

 `python >= 3.9` and installed dependencies from [requirements.txt](/requirements.txt), which
 include [pyecsca](https://neuromancer.sk/pyecsca/) and [ChipWhisperer](https://github.com/newaetech/chipwhisperer).

+Python 3.12 is kind of new and may bring some issues with other packages, we do not recommend it.

 #### Linux